codelabsacademy/color-picker/README.md

-# Color Picker
+# Code Labs Academy - Color Picker

 ### the simplest color picker made in html, css and javascript
 ---

 ## Introduction

-This is one of the coding challenges for Unit 1 of the __web development bootcamp__ offered by [Code Labs Academy](https://codelabsacademy.com), in this unit we go through basic languages that are crucial for web development.
+This is one of the coding challenges for **Unit 1 : Basics** of the __web development bootcamp__ offered by [Code Labs Academy](https://codelabsacademy.com), in this unit we go through basic languages that are crucial for web development.
 We learn the major concepts of HTML, CSS and JavaScript while providing challenges and homeworks for an optimal hands-on learning experience.

-## Project description
+## Challenge description

 In this project, we will get more familiar with the concept of DOM manipulation using Javascript.
 We will be moving elements inside other elements and apply mathematical functions to know the right color to set to an element.